AntelopeIO/spring/plugins/usage_pattern.md

 - `plugin_startup()` is called in a depth-first fashion, according to the stated dependency graph specified by `APPBASE_PLUGIN_REQUIRES`.
 - `plugin_startup()` is called within a try/catch block.
-- If an exception is thrown while `plugin_startup()` is executed on any plugin, `plugin_shutdown()` is  called on it immediately, and an application shutdown is triggerred.
+- If an exception is thrown while `plugin_startup()` is executed on any plugin, `plugin_shutdown()` is  called on it immediately, and an application shutdown is triggered.
 - but if the plugin does call `app().quit()` during `plugin_startup()`, the framework will throw, ensuring no other plugin is started and application terminates cleanly.
-- Before `plugin_startup()` is called, the plugin is added to the list of running plugins, which ensures that `plugin_shutdown()` will be called on it (either at application shutdown, or in case of an exception occuring before that)
+- Before `plugin_startup()` is called, the plugin is added to the list of running plugins, which ensures that `plugin_shutdown()` will be called on it (either at application shutdown, or in case of an exception occurring before that)
 - because  `plugin_shutdown()` will be executed regardless of whether `plugin_startup()` fully (or at all) executed, it is critical that `plugin_shutdown()`'s actions do not require or expect anything from `plugin_startup()`.
 For example, calling `cancel()` on a timer that has not been `async_wait`'ed on is fine.